zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-monitoring-overview/em-monitoring-overview.md

 6. Click Add to select targets to test the Metric Extension.
      ![](images/emmonlab5step6.png " ")

-7. Hold down the SHIFT key and select 2 database instance targets to test the Metric Extension.
+7. Hold down the SHIFT key (or the Command Key on Mac) and select 2 database instance targets to test the Metric Extension.
      ![](images/emmonlab5step7.png " ")

 8. Click on Run Test.